raspberrypi/documentation/linux/usage/bashrc.md

 alias fgrep='fgrep --color=auto'
 alias egrep='egrep --color=auto'
 ```
-Aliases like these are provided to help users of other systems like Windows (`dir` is the `ls` of DOS/Windows).
-Some are to add colour to the output of commands like `ls` and `grep` by default.
+Aliases like these are provided to help users of other systems like Microsoft Windows (`dir` is the `ls` of DOS/Windows).
+Others are to add colour to the output of commands like `ls` and `grep` by default.

-More variations of `ls` are provided:
+More variations of `ls` are also provided:

 ```
 # some more ls aliases